Zoom or Skype video teacher job interviews are skyrocketing; if you need a video job interview coach or consultant, contact us.

 There are more tips on video job interviews here.

-A thank you letter is also an opportunity for you to highlight the major points discussed during the meeting.
+A thank you letter is also an opportunity to highlight the major points discussed during the meeting.
 Create bullet points of five to seven of your best accomplishments or most essential traits such as job experience or education.